2020 Best Online Information Technology (IT) Degrees

 2020 Online Colleges Offering Information Technology Degrees - Ranking Details

-Associate degrees in IT areas such as mobile device applications, software development, or database management provide students with an introduction to IT concepts.
+Associate degrees in areas such as mobile device applications, software development, or database management provide students with an introduction to IT concepts.
 These degrees are often designed to prepare students for further study at the bachelor's or master's level.
-Bachelor's degrees in information technology build upon introductory concepts and allow students to explore different electives to pinpoint the area of IT they would like to specialize in.
-After completing general education requirements in these undergraduate degrees, the course content will depend largely on the type of IT program you're attending.
+Bachelor's degrees build upon introductory concepts and allow students to explore different electives to pinpoint the area of IT they would like to specialize in.
+After completing general education requirements, the course content will depend largely on the type of IT program you're attending.

 Master's-level IT programs nearly always include a focus or specialization relevant to a certain career path and may also require students to conduct research.
 Examples of master's degrees in information technology include network administration, information security, modeling and simulation, or project management.
 Doctoral degrees in information technology disciplines are designed for professionals who wish to expand their skills into leadership or research areas; they often include advanced concepts in IT business management, consultation, or education.

 Undergraduate and graduate IT certificates are available in a wide range of areas such as information science, web design, IT management, and software development.
 Certificates can help current professionals update their skills in order to advance in their career, or they can introduce less experienced students to new technical concepts and help prepare them for further education.

 Information technology professionals are concerned with applying, testing, maintaining, and distributing data for various companies in a wide range of industries.
 Many aspiring IT professionals take the first step to entering their dream jobs by pursuing associate degrees in the field.
 These programs typically take two years to complete and require individuals to fulfill up to 64 credit hours.
 High school graduates and GED certificate holders with strong math and science skills should apply.